U.S. Supreme Court curbs FTC's power to recoup ill-gotten gains

 After several states brought lawsuits over the lending, prosecutors said, Tucker entered into sham relationships with Native American tribes.
 By claiming his companies were owned by tribes, prosecutors said, Tucker was able to shield the businesses from lawsuits using tribal sovereign immunity.

-The Supreme Court’s ruling will affect a separate case the justices have agreed to hear in which the FTC is seeking $5.2 million in ill-gotten gains from another company, the Credit Bureau Center.

-Reporting by Lawrence Hurley in Washington and Andrew Chung in New Orleans; Additional reporting by Diane Bartz; Editing by Will Dunham
+Reporting by Lawrence Hurley and Diane Bartz in Washington and Andrew Chung in New Orleans; Editing by Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.